RussellLuo/restart-mongo/README.md

 Quickstart
 ----------

-Here is a very simple `User` resource, which is mapped to an `user` collection in local MongoDB:
+Here is a very simple `Users` resource, which is mapped to an `user` collection in local MongoDB:

     from restart.api import RESTArt
     from restart.ext.mongo.collection import Collection